codeMnky01/essential-feed/README.md

 ```
  Given the customer have connectivity
-  When the customer requests to see their feed
+  When the customer requests to see their image feed
-  Then the app should display latest feed from remote
+  Then the app should display latest image feed from remote
-   And replace cache with new feed
+   And replace cache with new image feed
 ```

 ### Narative #2

 ```
 As offline customer
-I want app to automaticaly load cached feed
+I want app to automaticaly load cached image feed
 So i can always enjoy cached images while offline
 ```